-In conjunction with this week’s Black Hat 2011 hacker conference, security vendor McAfee Inc. has released details on what it describes as the most comprehensive revelation and analysis of previously
+In conjunction with this week’s Black Hat 2011 hacker conference, security vendor McAfee Inc. has released details on what it describes as the most comprehensive revelation and analysis of previously undisclosed intrusions, which may threaten the national security of the U.S. and other nations.

 I am convinced that every company in every conceivable industry with significant size and valuable intellectual property and trade secrets has been compromised (or will be shortly).